 CiFAR’s mission is to amplify as the voice for civil society worldwide on stolen assets, to support civil society across the globe to be a strong and effective actor on stolen assets and to close the gap missing in global civil society asset recovery work.

-Jackson Oldfield has a background in international law.
-For the past five years he has been working in a range of policy and research positions looking at asset recovery and anti-corruption, corporate human rights responsibility and legal reform.
+Jackson Oldfield is a founder of CiFAR and currently a board member.
+He has a background in international law and worked for several in a range of policy and research positions looking at asset recovery and anti-corruption, corporate human rights responsibility and legal reform.

-Laila Martin has a background in international relations, security and development.
+Laila Martin is a founder of CiFAR.
+She has a background in international relations, security and development.
 She has focused on peace and non-violent movements in the Middle East and North Africa.
 For the past four years, she has worked in civil society engagement, communication and campaigning, with a special emphasis over the last few years on anti-corruption and asset recovery.

 Our advisory board